afofa/ADA2017-Homeworks/project/README.md

 * Are there any peak in usage, very low or very high sentiment score compared to any others?
 	* When do these trends occur?
 	* Is there an important local or global event before or during these trends? *Using dataset containing important local or global events*
 	* How is an important local or global event received by Swiss Twitter users?
-Is there a difference between their response and response of global Twitter users? *Using Twitter dataset*
+Is there a difference between their response and response of global Twitter users? *Using Global Twitter dataset*

 ## Dataset